TerryV8/click-count/README.md

 # 2. My best solution: A Front JavaEE GlashFish Web-App running on a Kubernetes cluster with a Redis Architecture on AWS cloud provider

-I summarized what I have successfully managed to deliver:
+Let me summarize what I have successfully managed to deliver:
 ## As a architecture:

 I was concerned about the scalability, the resilience (replica) and the availability.
 Since then, I designed my architecture around those purposes.
 Especially, AWS and Kubernetes helps me to answer to that willing.